Merna-Tarek/Alert-Noise-Reduce-System/README.md

 # Alert Noise Reducer

-A Python project for classifying and reducing noisy alerts in SIEM and security log data.
+A Python AI project for classifying, predicting, and reducing noisy alerts in SIEM and security log data.
+It uses machine learning models to predict whether an alert is noisy or valid.
 Includes both a Tkinter GUI and a Streamlit dashboard for interactive use.

+## What does it do?
+- Predicts if a security alert is noisy (false positive) or valid (true positive) using a trained AI model.
+- Supports batch prediction from files and single alert prediction.
+- Helps security teams focus on real threats by filtering out noise.

+## How does it work?
+- Uses a machine learning classifier (trained on labeled alert data) and a text vectorizer.
+- The model is loaded from `models/noise_classifier.pkl` and the vectorizer from `models/vectorizer.pkl`.
+- You can use the Streamlit dashboard for interactive exploration, or the Tkinter GUI for a classic desktop experience.

+## Features
+- Batch alert noise prediction from .txt or .csv files
+- Predicts noisy vs. valid alerts using AI/ML
+- Interactive dashboard with Streamlit
+- Classic desktop GUI with Tkinter
+- Export and filter results
+- Model and vectorizer loading from `models/`

 ## Features
 - Batch alert noise prediction from .txt or .csv files